-Xcel Energy Company’s Sherburne County (Sherco) Generating Station is a 2,238 MW coal-fired power plant located along the Mississippi River, about 45 miles northwest of the Twin Cities.
+Sherco Generating Station Xcel Energy Company’s Sherburne County (Sherco) Generating Station is a 2,469-MW coal-fired power plant located along the Mississippi River, about 45 miles northwest of the Twin Cities in Becker, Minnesota.
 The facility began operations in 1976 and consists of three units.
+Units I and II are scheduled to be retired in 2026 and 2023 respectively, building a natural gas power plant on the site, while Unit III is scheduled for retirement in 2030.
 Sherco disposes of coal in its Bottom Ash Pond, Sherco Scrubber Solids Pond 3 and Sherco 3 Landfill.
 All three disposal units are regulated under the CCR rule.
-You can find the industry reported data here.

 Sherco Generating Station is among the U.S. Environmental Protection Agency's list of potential damage cases, indicating that it has potentially polluted groundwater or surface water at levels which threaten human health and the environment.